© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Cwmere is a scheduled monument protected by Cadw under reference CD079.
 View the official record →

-Castell Cwmere is a prehistoric promontory fort situated in inland Ceredigion, Wales, and represents an important example of Iron Age defensive architecture in the region.
+Castell Cwmere is a prehistoric promontory fort situated inland in Ceredigion, Wales, representing a defensive settlement of Iron Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD079.

 Castell Cwmere dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Cwmere is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD079.